oss-slu/python_tbe/c/README.md

     Python: Python 3.6 or later.
     JSON-C Library: Install the JSON-C library for JSON support in C.

-Build the C Shared Library

-Run the following command to compile the C code and generate a shared library: python3 python/src/functions/c_shared_lib.py

-The shared library will be created as:

-    macOS: c/src/functions/tbe_batch_processor.so
-    Windows: c/src/functions/tbe_batch_processor.dll

-Update the -I and -L paths based on your JSON-C installation if necessary.

 Python Integration

 Ensure you have the necessary Python environment and dependencies.
 For this project, no external Python dependencies are required.